LIBS calibration

 For a calibration target we use peaks of elements O and N which are always present in the air.

-Note that in our example results we use combined measurements from two different spectrometers and so this calibration is done separately to each spectrometer.
+Note that in our example results we often use combined measurements from two different spectrometers and so this calibration is done separately to each spectrometer.
 For some instruments a 2-degree polynomial fitting might not make a good match.
 Some other function fit or lookup-table might be necessary.

 Intensity calibration

 The light intensity for each wavelength of light is different for differing optical setups and spectrometers.
 Therefore a calibration curve to bring your device signal levels to a "standard" is a good idea.
+Spectrometer sensitivity curves are a good starting point but for accurate results you might need to tweak it.

 Element concentration calibration